jpjh/PQBR_PLASMIDS/docs/1_Assembly.md

 This sequence didn’t fully resolve owing to a duplicate sequence in the chromosome.
-Two possibilities: both the chromosome and the plasmid contain the same duplicated element (likely a Tn6290 transposon) but remain separate replicons, or the plasmid has integrated into the chromosome, flanked by copies of the duplication.
+Two possibilities: both the chromosome and the plasmid contain the same duplicated element (a Tn6290 transposon) but remain separate replicons, or the plasmid has integrated into the chromosome, flanked by copies of the duplication.

 Resolving this is complex, as the duplicated element is 42 kb long and there are insufficient reads overlapping the junction.

-A path containing the plasmid contigs and Tn6290 transposon was extracted for analysis.
+A path containing the plasmid contigs and Tn6290 transposon was extracted for subsequent analysis.

 #### pQBR50 (Group I)